iley-power/democracy-how/README.md

 =Background=
+=What is Democracy and how it starts ?=
+=The vicious cycle of violent society under dictatorship, feudal system, or anarchy= =Propaganda=
+=Anarchy and vacuum in power=
+=Evolution of human psychology=
+=Stages of Democratization (Evolution of Democracy)= =Examples of stages of democratization=
+=Step aside: What prosperity in science and economics has to do with Democracy ?= =Economic base of democratization=
+=Why communism doesn’t work=
+=Role of large cities in democracy=
+=Psychology behind  democratization=
+=How many men are needed to suppress an existing population into obedience ?= =Women vs Men=
+=Women and democratization=
+=Age-Sex population pyramid and Youth Bulge Theory= =Overpopulation impacts democracy=
+=Family planning and democracy=
+=Freedom over your own body=
+=Democracy starts from jail ?=
+=Teaching democracy=
+=Role of education=
+=Non-violence=
+History of revolutions/rebellions and their outcome =On importance to resist putsches=
+=Election of Dictators=
+=Participate and infiltrate=
+=Violence vs non-violence on the individual level= =Keeping the government stable=
+=The useful idiots=
+=The initial government may not be democratic for all= =What to do with the supporters of the old regime ?= =On the importance of being united=
+=The constitution=
+=Meanwhile, what do the bad guys do?=
+=What can an individual do to promote democracy?=

+=Background=

 <blockquote>Lancelot: This is going to be a very meticulous job.
 Even worse than embroidering.
 We have to kill the dragon in each one of them.